 The contemporary Security Council will be responsible for dealing with international peace and security issues as they stand at the time of the Conference.
-A tentative agenda will be given, but Representatives should be prepared to discuss any and all peace and security issues that a Member of the Council might bring to the table.
+A tentative list of topics will be given, but Representatives should be prepared to discuss any and all peace and security issues that a Member of the Council might bring to the table.

-The Historical Security Council simulations will simulate the events occurring in the years 1956 and 1994.
-Representatives will follow standard Security Council rules and procedures, but will roleplay the viewpoint of their delegation as of the respective year of the simulation in which they are seated.
+The Historical Security Council simulations will simulate the events occurring in the years 1961 and 1993.
+Representatives will follow standard Security Council rules and procedures, but will roleplay the viewpoint of their delegation as of the respective year of the simulation in which they are seated, according to the start date listed in the Issues at AMUN Handbook.

-The Special Committee on Peacekeeping Operations (SCPKO) will meet for the four days of the Conference, reporting to the GA Plenary session on Tuesday.
-The SCPKO is responsible for the comprehensive review of the whole question of peacekeeping operations in all their aspects.
+The United Nations High Commissioner on Refugees (UNHCR) will meet for the four days of the Conference, reporting to the Combined GA Plenary session on Tuesday.
+The UNHCR is responsible for the protection and support of refugees and stateless people.
+It assists with refugees' right to seek asylum, voluntary repatriation, local integration or resettlement to a third country.